-Coming from three generations of accomplished artist Peggy McGivern grew up knowing what her path in life would be.
+Peggy McGivern grew up, Coming from three generations of accomplished artists, knowing what her path in life would be.
 Not always an easy one, raising two children on her own, but she has worked as a full time artist since 1978 when she started selling her work in a pub in Manchester, England where she and her children lived till early 1980.

 Returning to the states, she and her children settled in Tulsa, Oklahoma where she was a founding member of the Tulsa Artist’s Coalition and along with several talented artists opened the “Tulsa Center for Contemporary Art” which is still thriving today, showcasing avant guard visual artists, musicians, actors and sculptors.
 During this period, Peggy was working on her own career, landing spots in premier galleries across the Southwest.

 In 1990 Peggy moved back to her home town of Denver and opened her own gallery.
 Genre Artisans Center was a success for over 10 years and received numerous awards including Best New Gallery and Empowering a Neighborhood.
 “Closing the doors was difficult but I knew it was time to focus on my own art again”.